Patellar chondropathy: why does your knee hurt?

 Prevention is based on:

-• a good muscle strengthening
+• good muscle strengthening

 • a gradual progression of efforts